IntelRealSense/realsense-ros/camera/README.md

     * /camera/depth_registered/image
     * /camera/depth/disparity
     * /camera/depth_registered/disparity

-* If there are multiple R200 cameras connected to a system, the nodelet can be launched for a particular camera by specifing the serial_no parameter in the launch file.
-But it has not been tested to launch nodelets simultaneouly for multiple cameras.
+* The performance benchmark for multiple cameras launched at the same time has not been defined yet.